A sheet of meringue from the egg whites and a tasty custard filling from the egg yolks, which makes them like a jelly/Swiss roll.

 (Make sure to let your meringue to cool down before putting the filling.)

 - Sprinkle powdered sugar on top of the meringue, making sure that everything is covered.

 - On top of the meringue with powdered sugar, place a parchment paper.
-On top of the parchment paper, place another pan similar to the size of the one on the bottom (or larger).
-(You will now have the meringue in between two baking pans.
+On top of the parchment paper, place another baking sheet similar to the size of the one on the bottom (or larger).
+(You will now have the meringue in between two baking sheets.

 - At the top, you will now see the meringue with the parchment paper sticking to it.
 Carefully remove the parchment paper.
 Spread the filling evenly.